 This SLP meets the applicable annual filing requirements and incorporates applicable regulatory orders.
 The SLP has been developed in accordance with all applicable regulations and is based on the principles of ICS and National Grid's Group Crisis Management Framework.
 National Grid conducts training, drills and exercises on an annual basis to evaluate the effectiveness of this SLP, with drills and exercises completed by August 1 of each year.
-The SLP is reviewed and revised with identified revisions annually at a minimum.
+The SLP is reviewed and revised with identified revisions annually.

-The annual review and revision will include improvements resulting from the After Action Report for the storm drill.
+The annual review of the SLP will incorporate revisions based on changes in technology or regulations, critical lessons learned, or changes to the Company organization structure.
 However, the SLP may be revised more frequently to include: recommended changes from an emergency review or After Action Report; or regulatory or legislative directives.